DarshanaUOP/serial-reciever/README.md

 <img src = "out/artifacts/serial_reciever_jar/Images/UI.JPG" height = 200>

 <br>
-this can use for debug your hardware which is communicate with PC over serial port.
+This can use for debug your hardware which is communicate with PC over serial port with the baudRate of 9600.